< Go to Backpacking Water Treatment

 Ease of Use

-Though using these drops requires an extra step than just dropping a tablet in your water like the Katadyn Micropur Tablets, it is still very easy.
+Though using these drops requires an extra step other than just dropping a tablet in your water (like the Aquatabs), it is still very easy.
 The directions state that for each liter, add seven drops from each bottle, part A and part B, and wait five minutes for the mixture to activate and turn yellow.
-Then add it to your water and wait another 30 minutes for bacteria and viruses, 40 minutes for Giardia, and 45 minutes for Cryptosporidium.
-After an hour, everything should be eliminated.
+Then add it to your water and wait another 30 minutes for bacteria and viruses, 40 minutes for Giardia, and 45 minutes for Cryptosporidium (AquaTabs do not eliminate Cryptosporidium at all).
+After an hour everything should be eliminated.
+It is not uncommon to loose the little caps that come with these bottles.
+If you do, you can substitute the actual container lids to mix the chemicals - or use them in addition to the mixing cap if you have several people who want to treat their water at once.

 This method is very popular among long-distance hikers and is even advocated by NOLS instructors because of its light weight, ease of use, and effectiveness.
-It is much less bulky than a filter and has the added benefit of eliminating viruses.
-This is the best method for weight-conscious hikers.
+It is much less bulky than a filter and has the added benefit of eliminating viruses; this is the best method for weight-conscious hikers.
+If you are planning to be in an area where there is a lot of silt in the water, consider bringing a more traditional filter like the MSR Sweetwater Microfilter.

-If you are on a seriously small budget, and the initial price of a filtration system is setting you back, a chlorine dioxide treatment such as the Aquamira Water Treatment Drops would be the least expensive option, which is one reason we give it our Top Pick award. $14.95 for two 1 ounce bottles will treat 30 gallons, or if you break it down, it averages to around 13 cents per liter treated.
+If you are on a seriously small budget, and the initial price of a filtration system ($85-$350) is setting you back, a chlorine dioxide treatment such as this contender would be the least expensive option, which is one reason we give it our Top Pick award.
+The cost of $14.95 for two 1-ounce bottles will treat 30 gallons, or if you break it down, it averages to around 13 cents per liter treated.

 Tangential Note: Dream Backpacking Gear List